 Also, they are safe (apart from the occasional small fall or bump) and will not normally require adult supervision.
 This, by the way, helps children to interact more naturally and more fluidly.

 The following are some of the best games to show to your children, mainly because you no doubt, played them many times as well:

-- Coppers and Robbers.
 This game is simple and really fun.
 It also requires a lot of physical activity.
 The rules are as follows, you must split into two groups.
 One group must escape and hide, and the other group has to go and find them.
-The searching group, must capture their opponents one by one and take them to an area which is designated as the prison.
-But it's not that simple, the other team can free the prisoners at any moment, although they must move whilst holding hands.
+The searching group, must capture their opponents one by one and take them to an area that is designated as the prison.
+But it’s not that simple, the other team can free the prisoners at any moment, although they must move whilst holding hands.
 When all of the team are captured, both teams change roles.

-- Dodgeball.
 This game is very common in many schools in P.E. classes.
-Not only is it fun, but it's also an explosion of physical activity.
+Not only is it fun, but it’s also an explosion of physical activity.
 Children divide into two groups and throw balls.
 If the throw hits somebody on the opposite side, they are eliminated and must leave the area to a place behind the opponents.
 They are still able to throw balls if they are able to catch any rebounds.
-The team who have players left at the end wins.
+The team that has players left at the end wins.
 The game is not easy and requires agility, reflexes, and a good aim.